tflem/met_trackify/README.md

 # Met Trackify

-> A product tracking application, which features the following tools:
+> This a product tracking application, which features the following tools:

 * Ruby 2.5.1
 * Continuous Integration: Travis